dadaismee/vs_blog/src/blog/phd-draft/index.md

 1. to explain how conditional epistemic agents capable of inferring and coordinating upon the latent structure of the world (referring to Sterelny's gradient of representational capacities) evolve from non-epistemic cue-based Skyrmsian ones.
 In other words, we need to show, how *ontic* correlation of strategies based on interactional dependencies between agents and environment (like "if bigger than opponent, fight") evolves into *epistemic* correlation based on shared beliefs so that these shared beliefs can function as "features of environment" ("if North to the river, graze the cattle");
 2. to explain how observable behavioral regularities acquire normative (or deontic) force for epistemic agents as an endogenous feature of environment backed up by the capacity of decoupled representation to capture, store and contextually adapt to regularities of the latent structure of environment.

 In short, how epistemic conditionalization evolves and how cognitive niche scaffolds emergence of epistemic normativity as shared normative beliefs, which are central to RiE.
-But what is *niche construction* in the first place and how is it useful in solving out problem?

 <!-- закомментил 23.05.2025 -->
 <!-- To proceed, we need to frame these problems in terms of niche construction theory [@odling-smee2003; @seitz2020] on which Sterelny builds his argument about decoupled representation and then formulate the problem in mathematical and modeling terms.
 Niche construction will provide a mechanism for modeling evolutionary feedback loops between representational capacities and behavioral repertoire of agents.
 Understanding feedback loops between the complexity of the ecological niche which selects for behavior to tackle this complexity and adapted behavior which itself creates new selective pressures can demystify an evolutionary mechanism for emergence of conditional Bayesian-like agents and epistemic normativity in them. -->